GANys/Measur3D/README.md

 * [Node.js](https://nodejs.org/en/) - An open-source, cross-platform, JavaScript runtime environment
 * [Three.js](https://threejs.org/) - A cross-browser JavaScript library to display 3D objects in web browser
 * [Mongoose](https://mongoosejs.com/) - An elegant mongodb object modeling for node.js

+## News in v0.3.0

+The v0.3.0 of Measur3D came with several improvements :

+* Delete Object/Model from database and client
+* Visualisation: improved UI, highlight of selected object and support of holes in geometries
+* OGC API - Features compliant-ish (Thank to Hugo Ledoux for its insight and the CityJSONFeature object - [cityjson_ogcapi](https://github.com/hugoledoux/cityjson_ogcapi))
+* GeometryInstance and GeometryTemplates support
+* Security layers: rateLimiter, cache, DDOS, ...
+* Swagger documentation (OpenAPI 3.0)

+## News in v0.2.0

+Public release

 ## Acknowledgments